 In 1979, under section 109 of the CAA, EPA established primary and secondary NAAQS for ozone at 0.12 parts per million (ppm), averaged over a 1-hour period.
 44 FR 8202 (February 8, 1979).
-On July 18, 1997 (62 FR 38856),1 EPA revised the primary and secondary NAAQS for ozone to set the acceptable level of ozone in the ambient air at 0.08 ppm, averaged over an 8-hour period.
-EPA set the 1997 ozone NAAQS based on scientific evidence demonstrating that ozone causes adverse health effects at lower concentrations and over longer periods of time than was understood when the pre-existing 1-hour ozone NAAQS was set.
+On July 18, 1997 (62 FR 38856), EPA revised the primary and secondary NAAQS for ozone to set the acceptable level of ozone in the ambient air at 0.08 ppm, averaged over an 8-hour period.
+EPA set the 1997 ozone NAAQS based on scientific evidence demonstrating that ozone causes adverse health effects at lower concentrations and over longer periods of time than was understood when the pre-existing 1-hour ozone NAAQS was

 Following promulgation of a new or revised NAAQS, EPA is required by the CAA to designate areas throughout the nation as attaining or not attaining the NAAQS.
-On April 30, 2004 (69 FR 23857), EPA designated the State College Area as nonattainment for the 1997 ozone NAAQS.
-The State College Area consists solely of Centre County.
+On April 30, 2004 (69 FR 23858), EPA designated the York-Adams Area as nonattainment for the 1997 ozone NAAQS.

-Once a nonattainment area has three years of complete and certified air quality data that has been determined to attain the NAAQS, and the area has met the other criteria outlined in CAA section 107(d)(3)(E),2 the state can submit a request to EPA to redesignate the area to attainment.
-Areas that have been redesignated by EPA from nonattainment to attainment are referred to as "maintenance areas."
-One of the criteria for redesignation is to have an approved maintenance plan under CAA section 175A.
-The maintenance plan must demonstrate that the area will continue to maintain the standard for the period extending 10 years after redesignation, and it must contain such additional measures as necessary to ensure maintenance as well as contingency measures as necessary to assure that violations of the standard will be promptly corrected.
+Once a nonattainment area has three years of complete and certified air quality data that has been determined to attain the NAAQS, and the area has met the other criteria outlined in CAA section 107(d)(3)(E), the state can submit a request to EPA to redesignate the area to attainment.
+Areas that have